The complete guide — spots, seasons & gear

 Conditions & safety

-Always check the wind before you travel — we keep a live Silverstrand wind forecast on our Community page.
+Always check the wind before you travel — see the live forecast at the top of this page.
 New to a spot?
 Message us for local advice on tides, hazards and the right kite size for the day, or read our full guide to kitesurfing in Ireland.

 Learn here